What is knowledge mining?

 Learn more through example solution architectures

-When organisations task employees to review and research technical data, it can be tedious to read page after page of dense text.
+When organisations task employees to review and research of technical data, it can be tedious to read page after page of dense text.
 Knowledge mining helps employees quickly review these dense materials.

 In industries where bidding competition is fierce, or when the diagnosis of a problem must be quick or in near real-time, companies can use knowledge mining to avoid costly mistakes.

 For many companies, customer support is costly and inefficient.
-Knowledge mining can help customer support teams find the right answer quickly for a customer enquiry or assess customer sentiment at scale.
+Knowledge mining can help customer support teams quickly find the right answer for a customer enquiry or assess customer sentiment at scale.

 Given the amount of unstructured data created daily, many companies are struggling to make use of or find information within their files.
 Knowledge mining through a search index makes it easy for end customers and employees to locate what they are looking for faster.

 Many companies create products for multiple sectors, hence the business opportunities with different vendors and buyers increases exponentially.
 Knowledge mining can help organisations to scour thousands of pages of sources to create an accurate bid.